Are you giving your child or kids a weekly or monthly allowance?

 - They don’t ask for Icecaps anymore.

-I’m very happy that I’ve attempted this way.
-I’m thrilled the kids still do their chores, without complaining, as they know its part of their duties of living.
+I’m thrilled that I’ve attempted this way.
+I’m thrilled the kids still do their chores without complaining, as they know its part of their duties of living.

 I think I also might attempt this year to give them a Back to School Allowance on shopping for clothes and books etc. Perhaps next year they won’t be so hard on their stuff.